-Eurídice and Guida are two inseparable sisters living at home with their conservative parents in 1950's Rio de Janeiro.
-Although immersed in a traditional life, each one nourishes a dream: Eurídice of becoming a renowned pianist, Guida of finding true love.
-In a dramatic turn, they are separated by their father and forced to live apart.
-They take control of their separate destinies, while never giving up hope of finding each other.
+Set in 1950s Rio de Janeiro, the film revolves around two sisters, living restricted lives with their conservative parents.
+However, each nourishes a passionate dream: Eurídice of becoming a renowned pianist; Guida of finding love.
+In a dramatic turn of events, they are separated and forced to live apart.
+They take control of their destinies, while never giving up hope of finding one another.

 Was this review helpful to you?